The process of making art, the physical act of painting, provides the meaning behind my work.

-This reverence extends to Canada’s West Coast, which has an enormous influence on my art.
+Canada’s West Coast, my home, has an enormous influence on my art.
 I live perched on the edge of the Pacific, smothered in dense rainforest and surrounded by row upon row of Coastal mountains.
-In this wild space, I rebel against ideas of order and exactitude, and I let go of preconceived ideas and react to what happens on the canvas.
+In this wild space, I rebel against ideas of order.
+I strive for handmade gestures and taking my cue from nature, I celebrate imperfection.

 With this approach, I frequently discover feminine themes.
 The gestures and mark-making in my work convey energy and emotion, linking to the beauty, chaos, and wildly female qualities of nature.
 I push past the boundaries of outdated social codes that equate femininity with neatness and prettiness.

 Painting is an act of liberation and I allow the process to ultimately define the work.